-When is the Firefly Lane Season 2 release date?
+When is the Firefly Lane Season 2, Part 2 release date?

-“Firefly Lane Girls are back!,” tweeted Heigl.
+“Firefly Lane Girls are back!,” tweeted Heigl back in October, hinting at when the series might end.
 “We can’t wait to share the second and final season with you all on December 2nd.
 Part 1 of our 16-episode supersized season features 9 episodes, with Tully & Kate’s story concluding in 2023 with Part 2 and the remaining 7.”

-Naturally, fans were disheartened to hear it would be the second season.
+Fans were understandably disheartened to hear the show would end with the second season.
 When one asked why they were cutting the show short so soon, Heigl responded, “Without being spoiler-ish, it is based on the books... and alas, there are only two to adapt.”

 Heigl also revealed that the entire final season has already been filmed.
 Back in November, she tipped off that production was underway by teasing a Season 2 image to her followers.
 “Hi!!!
 So I am in the wonderful city of Vancouver,” she wrote in the caption.
 “Busy filming the second season of #FireflyLane Yay!
 Look out for it coming your way on @netflix in 2022!”